Yoav666s/dnd-wiki/collections/_items/sentinel-amulet.md

+---
-# Amulet of the Sentinel
+title: "Amulet of the Sentinel"
+permalink: /items/sentinel-amulet/
+excerpt: "When the [sentinel](/lore/elmersodus#elmersodus-the-weathered-sentinel) is defeated, his soul becomes contained in an amulet."
+header:
+  image: /assets/images/sentinel-amulet-large.jpg
+  teaser: /assets/images/sentinel-amulet-large.jpg
+---

-When the [sentinel](../lore/elmersodus#elmersodus-the-weathered-sentinel) is defeated, his soul becomes contained in an amulet.
+When the [sentinel](/lore/elmersodus#elmersodus-the-weathered-sentinel) is defeated, his soul becomes contained in an amulet.
 You may use this amulet as an arcane focus or a holy symbol.
 While you wear this amulet:

 - You can expend 1 charge to cast the **gust of wind** spell as an action.
 - You can expend 3 charges to cast the **control winds** spell as an action.